khiner/ProcessingRayTracer/README.md

 ### Ray Tracing: Results

-The scenes for this project are given in pairs.
+Ray tracing scenes are shown in pairs.
 Pressing keys `1` to `9` causes the left (a) version of the scene to be rendered.
 Pressing `shift` `1` to `9` (characters `!@#$%^&*(`) causes the right (b) scene to be rendered.
 Many (but not all) of the (b) scenes shoot more than one ray per pixel.

-Below are the the generated images:
+Below are the generated images:

 | (a) | (b) |
 |-----------|-----------|